EVA is registered trademark of Stern Stewart.

 3 Click competitor name to see calculations.

 The economic profit margin exhibited considerable fluctuation over the observed period.
 Initial values decreased before a substantial increase in the most recent year.
-A review of the specific trends is presented below.
+Economic profit itself demonstrated a similar pattern of initial decline followed by significant growth.